edenreich/console-component/README.md

 An easy to use library for building powerful console applications written in C++.

-## Todo

-- [ ] Implement a method to add command classes references, invoke their handle method and pass the options flags when called

 ## Usage

 1. Create a command definition file: